 WW2 Fire Guards & Fire Watchers Insignia, Armbands, Lapel Badges & Helmets

-To combat this, in January 1941, a Fire Watchers scheme was instigated.
-This new decree meant buildings within certain designated areas had to have a fire watcher present 24 hours a day.
-They were to deal with incendiaries as best they could and call on the assistance of the fire and rescue parties as need be.
+Following the blitz on London on Sunday, 29 December 1940, it was found that many factories, warehouses, offices and buildings had been left completely unattended.
+Many devastating fires could have been dealt with if a Fire Watcher had been on duty.
+To rectify this situation a Fire Watchers Scheme was instigated in January 1941.
+This new decree meant that buildings within certain designated areas had to have a fire watcher present 24 hours a day.
+They were to deal with incendiaries as best they could and call on the assistance of the fire and rescue parties as required.
 For some businesses finding cover for their buildings was difficult and so the Government implemented a compulsory scheme of fire watching.
-Fire Guards, both men (aged 16-30) and women (aged 20-45) could be called up for duty and volunteers were also accepted (men up to age 70 and women to the age of 60).
-Generally the duties of watching buildings was tedious, with long nights, and proved highly unpopular.
-Fire Guards did not receive any official uniform but generally wore civilian clothes or a boiler suit.
-They would be issued with a helmet, armband, torch and a means of dealing with small fires (a stirrup pump) and a scoop for picking up incendiaries and a bucket of sand to put them out.
-The Firefighters Memorial Trust provide an excllent overview of Fire Watchers and Fire Guards. |
+Fire Guards (men (aged 16-30) and women (aged 20-45) were to be called up for duty and volunteers were also accepted (men up to age 70 and women to the age of 60).
+Generally, the duties of watching buildings were tedious, with long, boring nights, and the requirement proved highly unpopular. |

 WW2 Fire Watcher Badges